appbaseio-apps/app-store-search/backend/search/README.md

 # Search

-This pipeline lets users search the index in two ways:
+There are two pipelines that lets users search the index in two ways:

 - text (`/app-store-data-text/_reactivesearch`)
 - aNN (`/app-store-data-ann/_reactivesearch`)